-- ✓ What has happened including statistical information. - ✓ An overview of the key individuals involved. - Details of the governments responses. - Key areas of controversy and debate.
+- ✓ What has happened including statistical information. - ✓ An overview of the key individuals involved. - ✓ Details of the government's responses. - Key areas of controversy and debate.

-The US Presidential race and Donald Trump's attempt to get re-elected to the office of the US President.
+US Presidential elections and Donald Trump's attempt to get re-elected to the office of the US President in 2024.